11 reasons why raised beds could be a clever design move for your garden

 5. They can be used to create zones in your garden

-Raised beds are great for zoning and can help to create different garden areas according to Fiona Jenkins.
+Raised beds are also great for zoning and can help to create different areas in a larger garden.

 A small rectangular back garden divided into areas using raised beds and planting with a summer house at the end of the garden